isinicolle/NodeJsTwilio-TwillioParaTodos/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

-Recuerda para que el proyecto te sea funcional instalar las dependencias y paquetes de node del proyecto :D.
+Recuerda que debes instalar las dependencias y paquetes de node del proyecto :D.
 ---------------

 <div align="center" >